What if the earth suddenly started rotating slower and each day had 32 hours instead of 24? What would you spend the extra 8 hours on?

 1. Time lost cannot be recovered

-If you lose money, you have a thousand different ways to make more again.
-If you lose your job, you have a million other companies to find another.
+If you lose money, you have a thousand different ways to make some more again.
+If you lose your job, you have a million other companies to apply to.
 Heck, even if you break up with your partner, you have billions of people to choose from.

 But, time is a finite entity that moves in only one direction – forward.
 Unless you’re Doctor Strange, you can neither make it move slower or faster.
-Once you lose an hour or a day, you can never claim it back.
+Once you lose an hour, a day, a week, or a month, you can never claim it back.
 From the time you started reading this article, you’ve spent a few seconds at least.
 Unfortunately, you’ll never get them back, so I hope I make them worth their salt.

 When you spend 30 minutes trying to save a few pennies off a sale on toothpaste, you’ve lost more than you have saved.